 LOOKING FOR ADDITIONAL INFORMATION?

 In the state of Colorado, unemployment insurance is provided as a temporary way to help unemployed residents maintain economic stability while seeking new means of employment.
-Applicants hoping to receive unemployment insurance benefits must first file an unemployment claim.
+Applicants hoping to receive unemployment insurance benefits must first learn to file an unemployment claim.

 Not all applicants will be eligible to receive unemployment.
 The specific requirements for applicants to receive unemployment insurance benefits mostly focus on his or her ability to take on full-or-part-time work, and the reason why that applicant is currently unemployed.

-In order for applicants to receive unemployment insurance coverage they must be unemployed due to no fault of their own.
+In order for applicants to receive unemployment insurance coverage, they must be unemployed due to no fault of their own.
 The applicant’s former employer will be contacted to either confirm or deny the reason why the applicant was terminated and to better determine their eligibility for EDD unemployment.

 In addition to being unemployed for acceptable reasons, applicants can only claim unemployment benefits if they are willing and able to take on full-or-part-time work.
 The state of Colorado requires that the applicant continues to actively seek employment while receiving unemployment insurance benefits.